fogbeam/plswipl/README.md

 My aim is getting PL/SWI-Prolog to be a correct, flexible and powerful Procedural Language backend.

-At this point, structured, flexible and clear is the most important thing.
-Optimizations making the code more complex are not welcomed yet!
+At this point, structured, flexible and clear code is the most important thing.

+Resist to optimize if that means making the code more complex.

 ## Collaborating